Grue-2/Projects/README.md

 ##### Purpose

+/* INCORRECT: The idea here was that my scrambling algorithm in v.01 took O(nn) entropy, essentially using anti bubble sort entropy wise.
+Here I used a merge shuffle which took O(n) entropy (Not talking about runtime) and also doesn't rejection sampling to waste entropy. */

-Realized the issue with associated scrambling.
+Realized the issue with this scrambling implementation.
 While each element has an equal chance of being in the same place, they associate with one another making the scrambling rather ineffective.

-/*
-The idea here was that my scrambling algorithm in v.01 took O(n*n) entropy, essentially using anti bubble sort entropy wise.
-Here I used a merge shuffle which took O(n) entropy (Not talking about runtime) and also doesn't rejection sampling to waste entropy.*/

 Originally I meant to make the code clean... guess some things don't change.